Ph.D Program

 PSY 391N Learning and Memory

-PSY 394V Theory and Explanation in Social Psychology
+PSY 394V Theory and Explanation in Social Psychology (every other year)

 PSY 396 Advanced Behavior Pathology*

-* APA approved for Clinical students.
+* APA required for Clinical students.

-Quantitative Courses: All students are expected to take two quantitative (statistics) courses.
+All students are expected to take two quantitative (statistics) courses.
 At least one quantitative course must be taken during the first year.
 Most first-year students will take PSY 384M-Advanced Statistics: Inferential.
 The graduate areas may specify which courses should be taken and impose additional quantitative requirements.

 - Course Load Requirements